ChrisThompsonDev/tabletopMod-2024MtgSet/README.md

 # Booster Boxes
 I wanted to recreate the booster box experience as best as possible.
 So [I found a mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3044444843) that had already created the model for a booster box.
 I then scoured the web for images and made some booster boxes for reach set.
 They are not 100% accurate, but I like how they came out.
-If you want to create your own boxes, the gimp template file can be found [here](/diffuseTemplates/Booster Box Template.xcf).
+If you want to create your own boxes, the gimp template file can be found under /diffuseTemplates/Booster Box Template.xcf.

 There are 2 different kinds of Deckboxes here.
 Most of them are completely randomized for each set.
-I used the script from the Mystery Booster Packs found in the "[Magic the gatherring Table - 4 Player Commander](https://steamcommunity.com/sharedfiles/filedetails/?id=2791750952)" mod.
+I used the script from the Mystery Booster Packs found in the "[Magic the Gathering Table - 4 Player Commander](https://steamcommunity.com/sharedfiles/filedetails/?id=2791750952)" mod.
 I modified the script to use a Booster Box model instead of a booster, and then also generate a booster pack with the appropriate diffuse image.
 I then changed the script to only pull from each particular set.

 All you have to do is pull out a booster, wait a second, and then there will be 15 cards inside of the pack!
 Simply pull those out and see what you got!